 Diameter: 6 inches

 The jade material of this bi disc is of a pale celadon coloration with subtle areas of russet running through it.
 The face of the piece is covered with an ordered array of raised spirals, incised with a thinner spiral band.
-This pattern is referred to as the rice grain pattern, which was developed in the Eastern Zhou period.
+This pattern is referred to as the rice grain pattern, which was developed in the Han dynasty.
 According to Wills, the rice grain pattern found on bi discs is thought of as “formal representations of neatly arranged rows of seeds.
 The curled variety is presumed to show the seeds sprouting through the earth, and thus to symbolize fertility.”
 According to Cheng Chia-hua of the National Palace Museum, one theory holds that the precursor to the bi disc was, “a kind of stone spinning-wheel or jade millstone…Such an agricultural origin is more strongly hinted at in the gu-bi (grain patterned disc) with its grain pattern decor.”

 Reference Number: 3911

 For an overview on bi discs during the period see Chinese Jade From the Neolithic to the Qing.
 Jessica Rawson.
 London: British Museum Press, 1995.
 Pages 246-251.

 For a discussion of the sprouting grain pattern see Chinese Jades From the Collection of the Seattle Art Museum.
 James C.Y.
 Watt.
 Seattle: Seattle Art Museum, 1989.
 Page 45.
 A sword pommel with similar raised comma pattern is illustrated in detail, plate 24.

 For further discussion of grain patterns seen on bi discs see Jade of The East.
 Geoffrey Wills.
 New York: Weatherhill/Orientations, 1972.
 Page 81.